sailfishos/docs.sailfishos.org/Develop/Collaborate/Contribution_Example/README.md

 # Success!
 The missing package was found now
 ```

-10\) Now that the package is successfully built the package can be deployed:
+10\) Now that the package is successfully built it can be deployed:
 ```nosh
 # Use the name of the registered device in the Sailfish IDE, here "my device"
 ~/username-embedlite-components $ sfdk config device="my device"